 By Nika Kabiri, VP, Lux insights

 Chapter 6: Blurring the professional and the personal – relationship building

 By Karen Johnson-McKewan, Partner, Orrick, Herrington & Sutcliffe

-Chapter 7: The power of strategic networking – how you can maximize your network to develop your career
+Chapter 7: The power of maximizing your strategic network

 By Christie Guimond, corporate development manager, Bird & Bird

 Chapter 8: Executive presence to advance career success

 Part 3: Making your career work for you